bahmad30/Zendesk-Ticket-Viewer/README.md

 ```
 git clone https://github.com/bahmad30/Zendesk-Ticket-Viewer.git
 ```
-Then open this project using your IDE (IntelliJ, Eclipse, VSCode, etc.)
+Then open this project using your IDE of choice (IntelliJ, Eclipse, VSCode, etc.)

 ## Usage